 • Remove and Replace: In many instances, it is more cost-effective to tear out the old concrete and replace it.
 This is often the best way to handle curbs that have suffered significant impact damage or sections of a sidewalk that have been uplifted by tree roots or ground movement.

 Whatever has damaged your concrete pavement, you can count on the professionals at Marathon Solutions Group for repairs.
 We are a full-service paving company with an impeccable reputation for quality and integrity.
-Our services include concrete repairs and installation, asphalt paving and resurfacing, bollard installation, asphalt milling, parking lot striping and pavement marking, asphalt repairs, and thermoplastic markings.
+Our services include concrete repairs in Houston, asphalt paving and resurfacing, bollard installation, asphalt milling, parking lot striping and pavement marking, asphalt repairs, and thermoplastic markings.
 You can request a free quote by completing the online form or calling +1 800-879-1147.

 Connect with us